sherryy67/sherryy67/README.md

 ### 🌟 What I Do

 - 🔧 Build cross-platform apps with React Native & Flutter
-- 🧠 Architect RESTful & GraphQL APIs using Node.js and NestJS
+- 🧠 Architect RESTful APIs using Node.js and NestJS
 - 📱 Create pixel-perfect UIs using Tailwind CSS
 - 🔐 Implement user authentication and real-time databases with Firebase
 - 🤝 Collaborate, lead, and mentor development teams